GaloisInc/.github/README.md

 - Unconditionally saves the cache
 - Checks that the package is compatible with GHC's bundled version of Cabal

-This action will not be applicable to all projects, but it is applicable to enough to be useful.
+This workflow will not be applicable to all projects, but it is applicable to enough to be useful.

-For a description of the inputs, see the action itself.
+For a description of the inputs, see the workflow itself.

 Example: